Nick-Sigua/Election_Analytics_Sigua/Sixth_Blog_Turnout.md

 **In-sample fit.** The in-sample fit for model 1 is better than the in-sample fit for model 2 for Democratic and Republican party candidates.
 This is given the r-squared values are higher, and the mean squared error values are lower for model 1 relative to model 2 for both parties.

 **Out-of-sample error.** The out-of-sample error for model 1 is greater than model 2, considering only Democratic party candidates.
-Such is evident via the lower cross-validation value for model 2 relative to model 1 for Democratic party candidates.
+Such is evident via the greater cross-validation value for model 1 relative to model 2 for Democratic party candidates.
 However, the out-of-sample error is lower for model 1 relative to model 2, considering Republican candidates.
-Such is evident via the lower cross-validation value for model 1 relative to model 2.
+Such is evident via the lower cross-validation value for model 1 relative to model 2 for Republican candidates.

 Ultimately, model 1 provides a better in-sample fit but greater out-of-sample error relative to model 2, concerning Democratic party candidates.
 Meanwhile, model 2 provides a better in-sample fit and less out-of-sample error than model 2, concerning Republican candidates.
 Thus, one could claim incorporating turnout in a linear regression model based on a Republican candidate's average support could increase such a model's predictive ability.